leomeinel/dot-files/README.md

 ## Requirements

-I have only included links and packages relevant for Arch.
+:information_source: | I have only included links and packages for Arch Linux.

-Not all packages listed here are a hard requirement and this list might not be exhaustive.
+:information_source: | Not all packages listed here are hard requirements and this list might not be exhaustive.

 ### Arch repo